BillGJ/GreatestCommonDivisorCalculator-SpotBugs/README.md

 </reporting>
 ```

-2. Run `mvn compile site`.
+2. We ran `mvn compile site`.

-3. Check the generated report on `target/site/spotbugs.html`.
+3. You can check the generated report on `target/site/spotbugs.html`.
 What error patterns does it show?

-4. Optional check what other errors can be detected by spotbugs on [their site](https://spotbugs.readthedocs.io/en/latest/bugDescriptions.html).
+4. Optional, you can check what other errors can be detected by spotbugs on [their site](https://spotbugs.readthedocs.io/en/latest/bugDescriptions.html).